Skip to main content

 Policy in Practice

 We believe it is important for anyone studying public policy to get out of the classroom and interact with policy professionals in a wide variety of settings.
-Given our proximity to Washington D.C. as well as the state capital of Richmond, Virginia our students have access to local, state, national and international policy professionals.
-Our Policy in Practice program ensures that all students connect with these individuals on a regular basis throughout their time in the program.
+Given our proximity to Washington D.C. and to Virginia’s state capital, Richmond, as well as our strong relationship with the surrounding communities, our MPP students have access to a broad network of policy professionals.
+Our Policy in Practice program ensures that students connect with these individuals throughout their time in the program.

 To pass the required course, Policy in Practice, students complete a portfolio containing a written synthesis of the student’s observations of policy in practice and how their experiences have shaped their views on public policy.
-Students gain many of those experiences participating in three activities:
+Students gain these experiences by participating in policy dialogues, on-campus meetings with visiting policy experts, and summer internships.

 Summer Internships